-The Department of Safety and Security is comprised of the Director of Safety and Security and a dedicated team of security officers.
-Safety and Security is devoted to strengthening the quality of life for the Indiana Tech Community by utilizing security technologies with tested safety and security practices.
-Indiana Tech Safety and Security has the ability to respond quickly to issues across the Fort Wayne Campus through on-foot and vehicle patrols, as well as contracted off-duty police.
+The Department of Safety and Security is comprised of the Director of Safety and Security, the Security Operations Manager, and a dedicated team of officers and student workers.
+The department is devoted to strengthening the quality of life for the Indiana Tech Community by utilizing security technologies with tested safety and security practices.
+Indiana Tech Safety and Security has the ability to respond quickly to issues across the Fort Wayne Campus through onfoot and vehicle patrols, as well as contracted off-duty police.
 Officers perform welfare checks, safety escorts, site safety inspections, incident response, emergency services coordination, and other tasks focused towards the well-being of our community.
-Safety and Security Officers are CPR/ AED/ First Aid qualified.
+Student workers are also tasked with general observation, parking, and escort duties to provide more opportunities to engage students and keep more eyes on the campus as a whole.
+Safety and Security Officers are CPR/AED/ First Aid qualified.
 Officers remain present and active on the campus grounds 24 hours of every day.
 All reports collected by Safety and Security process through digital incident management software to keep accurate details and statistics.
 Branch campuses do not currently have Safety and Security Officers though they may contract local security officers as needed.